Cameroon stripped of 2019 Africa Cup of Nations hosting rights

-Cameroon have been stripped of hosting duties for the 2019 Africa Cup of Nations due to delays over their preparations for the tournament.

-The executive committee of the Confederation of African Football (CAF) announced the decision on Friday following a lengthy meeting in Accra, Ghana.
+The executive committee of the Confederation of African Football (CAF) announced the decision after a lengthy meeting in Accra, Ghana.

 Next year's expanded edition of the biennial tournament will be held in June and July, with 24 nations taking part.

-Cameroon, who lifted the trophy last year after beating Egypt 2-1 in the final, were initially named as hosts for a 16-team event, only for CAF to confirm an increase in participants in July 2017 during a symposium held in Morocco.
+Cameroon, which lifted the trophy last year after beating Egypt 2-1 in the final, was initially named as host for a 16-team event, only for CAF to confirm an increase in participants in July 2017 during a symposium held in Morocco.